A selection of Cartier clocks offered at Christie’s, including mystery and semi-mystery clocks, and Art Deco models from the 1920s

-The first semi-mystery strut clocks — called ‘planets’ or ‘comets’ — were made in 1912 and consisted of a round or angular case with two superimposed dials and day-night indicators.
+The first semi-mystery strut clocks (named for the hinged support at the back) were made in 1912.
+Called ‘planets’ or ‘comets’, they consisted of a round or angular case with two superimposed dials and day-night indicators.
 The lower dials of ‘planet’ clocks were usually crafted in light- or dark-blue enamel and rotated to represent the sky during the day or at night.
 Sometimes, a crescent moon in diamonds served as an indicator for nighttime.

-‘These models were not only technically innovative but also extremely pretty,’ says Cisamolo.
+‘These models were not only technically innovative but also extremely attractive,’ says Fawcett.
 ‘One thing that sets semi-mystery clocks apart from mystery clocks is that they are not transparent.’

 The Art Deco years

-The Art deco period was one of the most creative in Cartier’s history.
-Clocks from the 1920s and ’30s are usually square in shape and incorporate a range of materials, including onyx, nephrite jade, enamel and precious stones.
+The Art Deco period was one of the most creative in Cartier’s history.
+Clocks from the 1920s and 1930s are usually square in shape and incorporate a range of materials, including onyx, nephrite jade, enamel and precious stones.

-Like the clocks of the Belle Epoque, Cartier’s Art Deco models were often given as personalised gifts.
-The Art Deco onyx, enamel and ruby and diamond model pictured above left, for example, bears a ducal crown.
+Like the clocks of the Belle Epoque, Cartier’s Art Deco models were often given as gifts and can feature personalised details.

 ‘Oriental’ Art Deco